 Attachments will NOT be opened.
 If you include any images in your assignment, please upload them to a site such as Imgur, Tinypic, Photobucket or other and send me the link.

-Include your HOL name, HOL ID, and House in the body of your email.
+Include your HOL name and House in the body of your email.

 There are more than 60 points worth of options below.
 You can pick which ones you would like to do to achieve them.
 You will not be awarded more than 60 points for your work, even if you complete all parts of the assignment.

 First Fundamental Law of Magic was quoted in the lesson, as written by Adalbert Waffling.
 With examples from the Harry Potter books, tell me how do you interpret said law.
 Explain in at least 200 words.
 There is no right or wrong answer here.
 Please cite all sources that you use.

 Under 17 years, you used magic outside Hogwarts to protect your family.
 Now you are on the run from the Ministry of Magic officials.
 Lose them in the maze by making it through!

 As you have probably noticed in the lesson, I have left out the fifth principal exception of Elemental Transfiguration.
 In at least 200 words, write your own opinion of what you think fits under the fifth exception.
 You can use already existing theories or one of your own making.
 Please cite all sources that you use.